 Dietary patterns

 No one food in isolation can protect or improve brain health.
 However, healthy dietary patterns, such as the Mediterranean dietary pattern, has been linked to improved brain health and a lower risk of mental health conditions, such as depression.
-[3] The Mediterranean diet is:
+[3] The Mediterranean diet includes:

-• High in fruits and vegetables
+high intake of fruits and vegetables

-• Includes moderate intake of fish and plant sources of proteins
+moderate intake of fish and plant sources of proteins

-• Moderate intake nuts and unsaturated oils (olive oil)
+moderate intake nuts and unsaturated oils (olive oil)

-• low-to-moderate intake of dairy products
+low-to-moderate intake of dairy products

-• low in red meat and saturated fats
+low in red meat and saturated fats

 Gut-brain axis